Worms from compost in a man's hand.

 How Worms Work Their Magic In Compost

-Here we’ll dig into what type of worms help your compost, how they help it, how to encourage them and protect them before following up with some of the many fascinating facts about worms.
+Here I’ll dig into what type of worms help your compost, how they help it, how to encourage them and protect them before following up with some of the many fascinating facts about worms.

 How do worms help compost?